Calculator for Saving Heating Costs

 Please select − for less degrees or + for more degrees and enter a value for the temperature.
 The energy consumption beforehand (e.g. in kWh or euros) can be entered, but does not have to be.
 The percentage difference per degree can be adjusted if necessary.

-Example: if you heat the apartment 2.5 degrees Celsius less, you need 14.3 percent less energy.
+Example: if you heat the apartment and the warm water 2.5 degrees Celsius less, you need 14.3 percent less energy.
 If you used 3000 kilowatt hours before, it is now 2570 kWh.

 Here you can convert metric units into customary and imperial units and convert temperature units.